David & Margaret and The United Women in Faith

 An Interview with Julie Asuncion and Bob Dalton

-David & Margaret and the United Methodist Women Share a Long History of Compassion
+David & Margaret and the United Women in Faith Share a Long History of Compassion

-Julie Asuncion, United Methodist Women (UMW) member and David & Margaret Youth and Family Services (D&M) Board Representative 2020 shares, "Based on faith and trust, along with the compassion of caring for the welfare of children and youth, emerged a joint vision between David and Margaret and the Women's Home Missionary Society of the Methodist Episcopal Church (now known as United Methodist Women).
-It was in 1910 when Henry Kuns, a banker, donated the facility of David and Margaret to the United Methodist Women to be used as an orphanage.
-Throughout the span of over 110 years, David & Margaret Youth and Family Services has evolved into a number of comprehensive programs empowering children, youth, and families through services that foster emotional, educational, spiritual, and identity development; thus becoming a National Mission of the United Methodist Women.
-Moving forward, we pray that this collaboration with David & Margaret Youth and Family Services will continue to maintain the core values of empowering children, youth, and families and flourish for generations to come with the Faith, Hope, Love in Action of the United Methodist Women.”
+Julie Asuncion, United Women in Faith (UWF) member and David & Margaret Youth and Family Services (D&M) Board Representative 2020 shares, "Based on faith and trust, along with the compassion of caring for the welfare of children and youth, emerged a joint vision between David and Margaret and the Women's Home Missionary Society of the Methodist Episcopal Church (now known as United Women in Faith).
+It was in 1910 when Henry Kuns, a banker, donated the facility of David and Margaret to the United Women in Faith to be used as an orphanage.
+Throughout the span of over 110 years, David & Margaret Youth and Family Services has evolved into a number of comprehensive programs empowering children, youth, and families through services that foster emotional, educational, spiritual, and identity development; thus becoming a National Mission of the United Women in Faith.
+Moving forward, we pray that this collaboration with David & Margaret Youth and Family Services will continue to maintain the core values of empowering children, youth, and families and flourish for generations to come with the Faith, Hope, Love in Action of the United Women in Faith.”

 The Background and Origin